 The MSG90 is a militarized variant of the PSG1 that is both strengthened and lightened while less expensive.
-Compared to the PSG1 which is regarded as a pure sniper rifle, the MSG90 can fill the role of a designated marksman rifle.
+Compared to the PSG1, which is regarded as a pure sniper rifle, the MSG90 can fill a designated marksman rifle’s role.

-The fact that there is a military version of PSG1, the MSG90 that is lighter and more rugged is evidence that the PSG1 isn’t an ideal military weapon, or at least, wasn’t designed to be.
+There is a military version of PSG1, the MSG90, that is lighter and more rugged is evidence that the PSG1 isn’t an ideal military weapon, or at least, wasn’t designed to be.
 However, apart from its weight, in the hands of troops with specialized sniper training, I have little doubt it would be a very effective weapon.

 It’s chambering in 7,62x51mm might preclude it from use at very long ranges that might be better served by cartridges like .338.